efixler/scrape/README.md

   "Language": "en",
   "Image": "https://www.nasa.gov/wp-content/uploads/2023/12/webb-stsci-01hggzdyh8ghhssnwzd71mf0xh-2k.png",
   "PageType": "article",
   "ContentText": "Mysterious features hide in near-infrared light Like a shiny, round ornament ready to be placed in the perfect spot on a holiday tree, supernova remnant Cassiopeia A (Cas A) gleams in a new image from NASA’s James Webb Space Telescope.
-As part of the 2023...(there's about 10x more content in this example, truncated in the docs for readability)
+As part of the 2023...(there's about 10x more content in this example, truncated in the docs for readability)", "FetchTime": "2023-12-18T03:37:14Z"
 }
 ```